 Are you fueling your body or just filling your body?
 How you eat affects your mood, energy level, and overall health.
 Proper nutrition is essential to staying well.
 It is also a key component of treating or managing health conditions such as diabetes, heart disease, digestive disorders, obesity, and high blood pressure.
 Cumberland Healthcare can provide comprehensive nutrition consultation services for patients of all ages in both the inpatient and outpatient settings.

-Clinical Nutrition Services treat healthy individuals as well as those seen for acute or chronic illnesses or conditions.
+Clinical Nutrition Services treat healthy individuals and those seen for acute or chronic illnesses or conditions.
 Physicians offer to refer the patient to a Registered Dietitian/Nutritionist for Nutrition Therapy.
-These professionals have an extensive scientific background in food, nutrition, biochemistry, and physiology, and may specialize in areas such as diabetes education, cardiac disease or weight management.
+These professionals have an extensive scientific background in food, nutrition, biochemistry, and physiology and may specialize in areas such as diabetes education, cardiac disease, or weight management.
 They promote health and disease prevention and educate and counsel patients with conditions that may improve with diet and lifestyle changes.

 With many medical conditions, nutrition is often part of the therapy prescribed.
 These areas can include: